Two People Looking at Real Estate Model and Calculator

 Hiive is a secondary marketplace platform that allows accredited investors to buy shares of private companies.

-Some of the most actively traded securities on Hiive are Discord, Databricks, and SpaceX.
+Some of the most actively traded securities on Hiive are Perplexity, Databricks, and SpaceX.

-Hiive connects sellers (which may be employees, venture capitalists, or angel investors) who want to sell their shares with buyers.
+Hiive connects sellers (employees, venture capitalists, angel investors, etc.) who want to sell their shares with buyers.

 Sellers create listings, which include asking prices and share volume.
 Buyers can either accept the asking price as listed or place bids and negotiate directly with the sellers.